nikitastupin/clairvoyance/README.md

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
 For more information about tests, internal project structure and so on refer to [Development](https://github.com/nikitastupin/clairvoyance/wiki/Development) wiki page.

+## Documentation

+- You may find more details on how the tool works in the second half of the [GraphQL APIs from bug hunter's perspective by Nikita Stupin](https://youtu.be/nPB8o0cSnvM) talk.